zhuangwang93/Gemini_SOSP23/README.md

 ### Ablation study

-The data in Figure 9, Figure 11, Figure 13, and Figure 14 are collected from simulations.
+The data in Figure 9, Figure 11, and Figure 14 are collected from simulations.
 We also provide the simulation code in AE_figures.ipynb.
 You can play with them and the figures will be automatically generated.